acmihal/bel_pyramid/README.md

 ### Adding a New Shell on Top

 This approach takes a solved N-1 pyramid and drops an additional layer of cubes on top of it to create a N-layer pyramid.
 All of the cubes with the two new labels are on top of the pyramid, wrapping around the previous pyramid.
-This continues until you reach the trivial (0,0,0) pyramid in the very center of the bottom layer.
+This pattern continues until you reach the trivial (0,0,0) pyramid in the very center of the bottom layer.

 This approach works for N up to 3 and is UNSAT for N=4.
 Here is a solution for N=3: